Detecting axion dark matter with chiral magnetic effects: Conclusion

-\acknowledgments This work was initiated at the 2022 CERN-CKC workshop on physics beyond the standard model, Jeju Island, June 2022 and one of us (DKH) is grateful to J. Foster and H. J. Kim for discussions during the workshop.
-We thank M. Cha, Y. C. Chung and H. Kang for the discussions on the experimental setup.
+\acknowledgments This work was initiated at the 2022 CERN-CKC workshop on physics beyond the standard model, Jeju Island, June 2022 and one of us (DKH) is grateful to J. Foster and H. Kim for discussions during the workshop.
+We thank M. Cha, K. Choi, Y.~C. Chung, H. Kang, Yoonseok Lee and C.~S. Shin for useful comments.
 This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (2021R1A4A5031460) (DKH, KSJ, DY), Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2017R1D1A1B06033701) (DKH), and IBS under the project code, IBS-R018-D1 (SHI).